Toward the future of organ transplantation and

 In 2021, we started a five-year project on the development of a DPF pig production/ application facility with the support of the Japan Agency for Medical Research and Development.

-Using the conceptus organ niche complementation method in pigs, we created human-pig hybrid organs composed of human induced pluripotent stem (iPS) cells and porcine fetal anlagens.
+Using the conceptus organ niche complementation method in pigs, we created genetically engineered porcine organ composed of human induced pluripotent stem (iPS) cells and porcine fetal anlagens.
 The pig-derived cells in the hybrid anlagen are genetically engineered to be eliminated after transplantation into human patients; the graft then grows in the patient as a humanized organ.

 PorMedTec was established as a spin-off venture at the Meiji University International Institute for Bio-Resource Research (MUIIBR).
 The comprehensive partnership agreement between PorMedTec and Meiji University allows us to utilize all the research outcomes of the MUIIBR.